wandb/docs/docs/guides/registry/link_version.md

 ### Logging artifacts from a personal account

+Make sure that you log artifacts using a team entity within your organization.
 Only artifacts logged within an organization's team can be linked to the organization's registry.

-Make sure that you log artifacts using a team entity within your organization.
+Artifacts logged to W&B with a personal entity can not be linked to the registry.

 #### How to log from a team entity
 1. Specify the team as the entity when you initialize a run with [`wandb.init()`](https://docs.wandb.ai/ref/python/init).
 If you do not specify the `entity` when you initialize a run, the run uses your default entity which may or may not be your team entity.